-- Establish and maintain relationships with both fellow students and college faculty/ staff.
-Combat experiences often leave veterans feeling alienated from others, and they must make intentional, active efforts to connect with others on campus.
-Getting involved with clubs and organized activities can break down walls and connect the veteran with others having similar interests.
+- Establish and maintain relationships with fellow students and college faculty/ staff.
+Clubs and organized activities can break down walls between you and others having different life experiences but similar interests.

 - Work to reestablish relationships and renegotiate roles with family members.
-Deployment causes a void within the family system that is typically filled by others adopting new roles and taking on new responsibilities.
-While both returning veterans and family members eagerly anticipate their reunion, changes in the family structure that have occurred during the deployment period often lead to unanticipated stresses and challenges.
-Veterans and family members must reexamine how responsibilities will now be divided and communicate openly about roles they want or do not want to play.
+Changes in the family structure occur during the deployment period, which lead to unanticipated challenges, even when families are excited about reuniting.
+Veterans and family members must reexamine how responsibilities will be divided and communicate openly about roles they want or do not want to play.

 - Understand that emotional control requires both holding in and expressing emotions.
-Contrary to norms on the battlefield, articulating and showing emotions does not indicate weakness and is critical to sustaining meaningful personal relationships in civilian life.
+Contrary to some military norms, showing emotion does not indicate weakness and is critical to developing personal relationships in civilian life.

 - Develop good academic habits.
 Start with a manageable course load and set reasonable goals.
 Go to class and take comprehensive notes to improve focus on course materials and lectures.
 Establish a daily schedule to maximize organization.